-TITLE I FUNDING AT KENWOOD LEADERSHIP ACADEMY
+TITLE I FUNDING

 Title I funding is provided for a number of our elementary schools.
 Title I is the largest federally funded supplemental education program.
 It does not replace what the school does; instead it gives students additional instruction for students that are not meeting grade level expectations in the areas of reading and/or math.
 School wide assessments are administered to all students and the data is used to determine students that qualify for extra help beyond Core instruction.

 Title I funding allows us to have specialized reading teacher(s) as a part of the staff.
 The teacher instructs students individually and in small groups during the school day to work on specific skills to assist in remediating reading deficits.
-Any questions regarding Title I at KLA can be directed to the building principal.